minisode

 Episode 2.2: Just Because You’re Paranoid…

-Posted by admin on July 29, 2010
+Posted by emmettfurey on July 29, 2011

-minisode / No Comments
+minisode / 3 Comments

 To that end, Uroboros donned a mask of his own, with an eye towards infiltrating Mason International’s supposed superhero recruitment program, and documented his findings through a handful of videos posted on the Flashlight.